 Pesticide is a ‘generic’ term given to any chemical used to control a pest or disease.
-It includes: acaricides (used to kill mites), fungicides (used to kill fungals), herbicides (used to kill weeds), insecticides (used to kill insects), molluscicides (used to kill snails and slugs), nematicides (used to kill eelworms), rodenticides (used to kill rats and mice).
+Pesticides contain an active ingredient and a wetting agent.
+Types of pesticide include acaricides (to kill mites), fungicides (fungals), bactericides (bacteria), herbicides (weeds), insecticides (insects), miticides (mites), molluscicides (snails and slugs), nematicides (eelworms), rodenticides (kill rats and mice).
 Desiccants, defoliants, fumigants, insect-repellants, insect-attractants and plant-growth regulators are all also considered pesticides.

 PERSISTENT OR NON-PERSISTENT / Persistent are those that are stable, do not biodegrade easily, and persist in the environment – and remain active – for anything from a few months to several years.
 Non-Persistant pesticides biodegrade and quickly become inactivate.